1kg organic lemons

 Keep at room temperature for 1-2 weeks (depending on temperature).

 Check and taste the ferment after a week.
 Remove any scum and mold if present and wash the weights before replacing.
-Add brine at 20% strength if needed.
+Add salty brine at 2% strength if needed.

 Once they taste to your liking, remove weight and airlock and fasten regular lid onto the jar and store in the fridge.

 Can be enjoyed immeditely or can be left to mature for 1-2 months in the fridge.
 Keeps for over 6 months in the fridge.

 Goes well with rich foods, spicy meats, moroccan dishes, roasted lamb, fish dishes.